CELYNEBIRUNGI/CELYNEBIRUNGI/README.md

 ### Hi there 👋

 <h1 align="center">Hi 👋, I'm Evelyne Celyne Birungi</h1>
-<h3 align="center">I'm a junior software engineer and an aspiring full-stack web developer.</h3>
+<h3 align="center">I'm a junior full-stack web developerand an aspiring Software Engineer.</h3>

 - Welcome to my account, feel free to check out any projects I've been working on.